jvanbruegge/binder_datatypes/README.md

 session | description
 ------- | -----------
-Isabelle_Prelim|administrative session bundling standard Isabelle libraries we use Prelim|miscellaneous extensions to standard libraries, and bindings-specific infrastructure (e.g., countable and uncountable types we use for variables)
+Isabelle_Prelim | Administrative session bundling the standard Isabelle libraries that we use.
+Prelim | Miscellaneous extensions to standard libraries, and bindings-specific infrastructure (e.g., countable and uncountable types we use for variables).
-Binders|main metatheory including the formalization our Thms 19 (called strong_induct in the formalization) and 22 (BE_iinduct) in Generic_Barendregt_Enhanced_Rule_Induction (Sect 4, 7.3, 8.2, 8.4 and App.
+Binders | Main metatheory including the formalization our Thms 19 (called strong_induct in the formalization) and 22 (called BE_iinduct) in Generic_Strong_Rule_Induction (Sect 4, 7.3, 8.2, 8.4 and App.
 G.2), the proof that our results generalize existing results from the literature in Urban_Berghofer_Norrish_Rule_Induction (App.
 A), and the binding-aware datatype automation in MRBNF_Composition and MRBNF_Recursor and the various ML files, App.
 G)
-Untyped_Lambda_Calculus|formalization of the untyped lambda calculus including beta reduction and parallel beta reduction (Sect 2)
+Untyped_Lambda_Calculus | formalization of the untyped lambda calculus including beta reduction and parallel beta reduction (Sect 2)
-Process_Calculus|formalization of the pi calculus transition relation and the  associated strong rule induction principle (Sect 7.1 and App.
+Process_Calculus | formalization of the pi calculus transition relation and the  associated strong rule induction principle (Sect 7.1 and App.
 D.3)
-System_Fsub|formalization of System F with subtyping, the associated strong rule induction principles, and the POPLmark challenge 1A, (Sect 7.2 and App.
+System_Fsub | formalization of System F with subtyping, the associated strong rule induction principles, and the POPLmark challenge 1A, (Sect 7.2 and App.
 F)
-Infinitary_Lambda_Calculus|formalization of Mazza's isomorphism between the untyped lambda calculus and the affine uniform infinitary lambda calculus in Iso_LC_ILC (Sect 8.3 and App.
+Infinitary_Lambda_Calculus | formalization of Mazza's isomorphism between the untyped lambda calculus and the affine uniform infinitary lambda calculus in Iso_LC_ILC (Sect 8.3 and App.
 E)
-Infinitary_FOL|formalization of the infinitary first-order logic deduction relation and the associated strong rule induction principle (Sect 8.1 and App.
+Infinitary_FOL | formalization of the infinitary first-order logic deduction relation and the associated strong rule induction principle (Sect 8.1 and App.
 D.4)

 The session structure resembles the directory structure: theories from session <SESSION> are placed in the directory src/thys/<SESSION>.
 Exceptions to this rule are the Isabelle_Prelim session which